daltare/pollution-and-prejudice/README.md

-  - assesses relative pollution burden and vulnerability for each census tract in California, providing an overall score as well as scores for 21 specific indicators of pollution burden or population characteristics for each tract, available in to access/download in various formats
+  - assesses relative pollution burden and vulnerability for each census tract in California, providing an overall score as well as scores for 21 specific indicators of pollution burden or population characteristics for each tract, available to access/download in various formats

 ## Analytical Process and Results